Fab processes that enable stacked transistors, hybrid bonding, and advanced packaging are driving the need for more and better measurements.

 A number of fabs are exploring which metrology/inspection methods are best used for hybrid bonding prior to and after the bonding process.
 Hybrid bonding brings together small copper pads (<10 µm) that are slightly recessed in dielectric fields (typically SiCN).
 White light interferometry, a type of optical profiler, can be used to characterize the CMP edge roll-off at the wafer edge, but it may also be used to measure the copper recess depth prior to bonding.

-A special type of WLI, called phase-shift interferometry (PSI), can be used to monitor topography at the wafer level, including copper recess depth.
+Phase-shift interferometry (PSI) mode in WLI is used to monitor topography at the wafer level, including copper recess depth.
 There are strict specifications on recess depth across the wafer.
 Too little copper can cause opens, while too much can cause copper extension beyond the barrier oxide and potential shorts.

 Combining metrology and analytics